 Why Is Sleep Important?

-Author: Heidi Holvoet, PhD
+Author Name: Heidi Holvoet, PhD

 Why is sleep

-important?
-Because it makes you happy,
+Because it makes you

-healthy and
+healthy

 smart.